Spotlight on Emma Allman-Shuttleworth

-When I left university I worked in fashion design until I started my family and then all my energies went into bringing up my four children.
-I am an aestetic person and have always enjoyed interiors and fortunately I was able to transform former houses and put my stamp on them.
+When I left university, I worked in fashion design until I started my family and then all my energies went into bringing up my four children.
+I am an aesthetic person and have always enjoyed interiors and fortunately I was able to transform former houses and put my stamp on them.

 When I put my house on the market the Estate Agents at the time introduced me to a business man who wanted an Interior Designer to design one of their show flats in Shrewsbury.
 This gave me the confidence to take the plunge and set up Decor etc as an interior designer

 3 years later I changed the website to sell homeware .
 The business started when one day I found myself looking for a lampshade and realised that I couldn’t find what I really wanted and I knew that with my artistic background I could create my own.

 2. How did you start up?, kitchen table?
 Mum’s garage, renting premises?

 I started the business from a little studio at the bottom of my garden and used the cellar for storage.

 The interior design business didn’t need any funds with the exception of a new Mac but when I started the homeware side it was funded by the profits from my interior design business.

 4. What was the most difficult part of starting up your business?
 Access to money, advice, finding people to buy, marketing etc?

 I found that it was very time consuming building my web page and the time spent choosing the best products.
 Also, the time invested in making sure that my new business was marketed correctly to maximise custom.

 5. What help was missing for you?